Environmental psychology: Interdisciplinary oriented

-Environmental psychology relies on interaction with other disciplines in order to approach problems with multiple perspectives.
+Environmental psychology relies on interaction with other disciplines in order to approach problems from multiple perspectives.
 The first discipline is the category of behavioral sciences, which include: sociology, political science, anthropology, and economics.
+Environmental psychology also interacts with the other interdisciplinary specialization field of psychology, which include: developmental psychology, cognitive science, industrial and organizational psychology, psychobiology, psychoanalysis, and social neuroscience.
+This multidisciplinary approach allows for a more comprehensive understanding of human-environment interactions.
+For instance, sociology provides insights into how social structures and cultural norms influence environmental behaviors, while economics helps analyze the financial incentives and barriers to sustainable practices.
+Cognitive science contributes to our understanding of how people perceive and process environmental information, which is crucial for developing effective environmental communication strategies.

-Environmental psychology also interacts with the interspecializations of the field of psychology, which include: developmental psychology, cognitive science, industrial and organizational psychology, psychobiology, psychoanalysis, and social neuroscience.
-In addition to the more scientific fields of study, environmental psychology also works with the design field which includes: the studies of architecture, interior design, urban planning, industrial and object design, landscape architecture, and preservation.
+In addition to the more scientific fields of study, environmental psychology closely connect with the build environment.
+For instance, the green building designs promoting well-being and urban planning initiatives encouraging social interaction.
+Environmental psychology works with the design field which includes: the studies of architecture, interior design, urban planning, industrial and object design, landscape architecture, and preservation.
+This collaboration between environmental psychology and design fields has led to innovative approaches in creating spaces that enhance human well-being and environmental sustainability.
+For example, research in environmental psychology has informed the design of restorative environments in healthcare settings, improving patient outcomes.
+Additionally, insights from the field have contributed to the development of urban spaces that encourage pro-environmental behaviors, such as recycling and energy conservation.

 Space-over-time orientation

 Space over time orientation highlights the importance of the past.
 Examining problems with the past in mind creates a better understanding of how past forces, such as social, political, and economic forces, may be of relevance to present and future problems.
 Time and place are also important to consider.
-It's important to look at time over extended periods.
+It is important to look at time over extended periods.
 Physical settings change over time; they change with respect to physical properties and they change because individuals using the space change over time.
 Looking at these spaces over time will help monitor the changes and possibly predict future problems.